12 What Makes Good Requirements?

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

-For the rest of this chapter, we are going to focus our energies on developing a list of specific requirements that describe the problem we are trying to solve.
-You should recall that a requirement describes one thing the software does (either functional or non-functional), but not how it does it.
+For the rest of this chapter, we will focus on developing a list of specific requirements that describe the problem we are trying to solve.
+Recall that a requirement describes one thing the software does (functional or non-functional), but not how it does it.
 But is that all there is to develop a set of good requirements?

 Preliminary Documentation

-Since requirements allow us to communicate the needs of each of the actors associated with a system, it becomes very important that we ensure any requirements we develop are clear, concise, and free of ambiguity.
+Since requirements allow us to communicate the needs of each of the actors associated with a system, we must ensure any requirements we develop are clear, concise, and free of ambiguity.
 This means that we may need to create preliminary documentation for our set of requirements that define:

 • each of the actors, with specific attention paid to any external systems that our system may need to interact with (and the assumptions we are making about said systems), and to each of the different user types (e.g. administrator, basic account holder) and their system permissions,